Hate crimes trial goes to jury after prosecutors say 'racial hatred' drove Ahmaud Arbery's murderers | Law-Order

 "Yes, the n-word six times is six times too many, but it is not evidence (of a hate crime)," he told jurors.
 All three men are charged with depriving Arbery of his civil rights by attacking him because of his race, as well as with attempted kidnapping.
 The McMichaels are additionally charged with a federal firearms offense.

 The hate-crimes felony, the most serious of the charges, carries a maximum penalty of life in prison.
-Both McMichaels had agreed last month to plead guilty to the federal hate-crimes offense, and the son acknowledged in court that he singled out Arbery because of his "race and color."
+After the McMichaels agreed last month to plead guilty to the federal hate-crimes offense, the son acknowledged in court that he singled out Arbery because of his "race and color."

-But Judge Wood rejected the plea bargain because it bound her to a 30-year sentence that prosecutors had agreed would be served in a federal lockup before the men were returned to the Georgia prison system, widely perceived as a tougher environment for inmates compared with federal penitentiaries.
-The plea deals were then withdrawn, and all three defendants proceeded to trial.
+Judge Wood rejected the plea bargain because it bound her to a 30-year sentence that prosecutors had agreed would be served in a federal lockup before the men were returned to the Georgia prison system, widely perceived as a tougher environment for inmates compared with federal penitentiaries.
+The plea deals were then withdrawn.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)